 - Have him carefully match up socks.
 Again, this is a great learning activity about matching.

 In His Own Room

 - Obviously he should learn to pick up his toys.
 However, encourage him to sort them into the correct container, too, by taping a photo of the item that belongs in a certain box on that box.

 - Teach him to dust with a plain, clean cloth, or one that has been very, very lightly sprayed with a cooking spray.

-- He can make sure that his shoes are matched up and store in the correct place in his closet.
+- He can make sure that his shoes are matched up and stored in the correct place in his closet.

 - Have him hunt and catch “dust bunnies” as in the living room.

-The important thing to remember when teaching new tasks to toddlers is that it’s not so much about perfection as it is teaching them to love helping out at home and to love serving others.
+The important thing to remember when teaching toddlers to help is that it’s not so much about perfection as it is teaching them to love helping out at home and to love serving others.
 The extra help is just the icing on the cake.

 Susan Mathis is the homeschooling mom of three grown and nearly grown children.
 She hopes to spend her new found spare time blogging and sharing what she’s learned through the years with others.
 One of her favorite sites for homeschool helps is FreeBooknotes.com.